-More compatible non-target vegetation live on electric rights-of-way than incompatible target vegetation.
-In fact, National Grid's rights-of-way are one of the primary remaining early successional ecological communities5 in New England.
-These low growing plant communities (compatible vegetation) help discourage the establishment of incompatible vegetation, do not hinder access and do not generally interfere with the lines.
+More compatible non-target vegetation lives on electric rights-of-way than incompatible target vegetation.
+In fact, National Grid's rights-of-way are one of the primary remaining early successional ecological communities in New England.
+These low growing plant communities consist of low growing vegetation including grasses, herbaceous and shrub species and the wildlife species that inhabit them.
+Compatible vegetation helps discourage the establishment of incompatible vegetation, do not hinder access, and do not generally interfere with the lines.
 Plant species that are generally encouraged on the rights-of- way include herbaceous growth and shrubs that mature less than 12 feet in height, unless due to their location or attributes they interfere with the function of the rights-of- way.
 As a result, many plant and animal species use our rights-of-way as their homes, feeding grounds or nurseries.
 This early successional landscape, however, is not, by nature, stable; it is instead the sustained result of the IVM program established on National Grid's rights-of-way in the late 1960's.